lorforlinux/docs.beagleboard.io/intro/support/getting-started.rst

 - USR1 is typically configured at boot to light during SD (microSD) card accesses.
 - USR2 is typically configured at boot to light during CPU activity.
 - USR3 is typically configured at boot to light during eMMC accesses.
-- USR4/WIFI is typically configured at boot to light with WiFi (client) network association (BeagleBone Blue and BeagleBone AI only).
+- USR4/WIFI is typically configured at boot to light with WiFi (client) network association (Only on boards with built-in WiFi or M.2).

 Enable a network connection
 ============================